 Think before you consider the option of Parent PLUS Loans because your child is going to get the burden for repayment.
 He/she will be at the beginning of their career and you might be winding up yours when the repayment hits.
 So always do your research before you go for any student loan.

 To apply for the ICR you need to go through loan consolidation.
-Your PLUS loans should be consolidated under the Federal Direct Consolidation Loan.
+Your PLUS loans should be consolidated under the Federal Direct Consolidation Loan Program.
 Then you need to involve your loan servicer and inform them.
 You should always consult your student loan servicer.

 The loan servicer will show you the right way and advice you for the best choice in your interest.
 You need to apply every year to update your financial situation which might affect your monthly payments.

-The remainder on your loan will be forgiven after 25 years of repayment and that amount will be considered as your taxable income.
+The remainder of your loan will be forgiven after 25 years of repayment and that amount will be considered as your taxable income.

 Ways to get Parent PLUS Loan Forgiveness

 1 - Direct Consolidation Loan